hzget/hzget.github.io/neural_networks/backpropagation.md

 We can write the algorithm now:

 1. Feedforward: For each l=2,3,…,L compute

     $$z^{l} = w^l a^{l-1}+b^l$$ and $$a^{l} = \sigma(z^{l})$$

 2. Output error $$\delta^L$$: Compute the vector

     $$\delta^{L} = \nabla_a C \odot \sigma'(z^L)$$

-3. Backpropagate the error: For each l=L−1,L−2,…,2 compute
+3. Backpropagate the error: For each l=L−1,L−2,…,2 compute:

     $$\delta^{l} = ((w^{l+1})^T \delta^{l+1}) \odot \sigma'(z^{l})$$

 4. Output: The gradient of the cost function is given by

     $$\frac{\partial C}{\partial w^l_{jk}} = a^{l-1}_k \delta^l_j$$
    and $$\frac{\partial C}{\partial b^l_j} = \delta^l_j$$